Henry VII Chapel: RAF Chapel

-At the far eastern end is the RAF Chapel, dedicated to the men of the Royal Air Force and allied forces who died in the Battle of Britain between July and October 1940.
+At the far eastern end is the RAF Chapel, dedicated to the men of the Royal Air Force and allied forces who died in the Battle of Britain between July and October 1940, who are also commemorated by a stained glass window The chapel preserves a small hole in its wall caused by a German bomb exploding outside during an air raid in 1941.
+The RAF Chapel was the original burial site of Oliver Cromwell in 1658.
+Cromwell was disinterred in 1661, after the Stuart Restoration, when his body was hanged in chains on the gallows at Tyburn.